atomicjolt/lti_starter_app/README.md

 - **code:** Uniquely identifies the account.
 This is used for the subdomain when running applications on a single domain.
 By default this will be set to APP_SUBDOMAIN from the .env file.
 - **domain:** Custom domain name.
-By default this is set to application_url from the secrets.yml file.
+By default this is set to application_main_domain from the secrets.yml file.
 - **name:** Name the account anything you'd like.
 By default this is set to application_name from the secrets.yml file.
 - **lti_key:** A unique key for the LTI application you are building.
 This will be provided to Canvas.
 By default this will be set to APP_SUBDOMAIN from the .env file.
 - **lti_secret:** The shared secret for your LTI application.
 This will be provided to Canvas and will be used to sign the LTI request.
 Generate this value using `rake secret`.
 Alternatively if you leave this field empty an LTI secret will be automatically generated for the account.